-Durham Academy's new Strategic Vision has come into focus over the last three years — informed by conversations with students, faculty, staff, parents, trustees and alumni and refined by a 2020 community-wide survey with more than 1,200 respondents.
+Durham Academy's Strategic Vision came into focus over a three-year span from 2019 to 2021 — informed by conversations with students, faculty, staff, parents, trustees and alumni, and refined by a 2020 community-wide survey with more than 1,200 respondents.

 The pandemic both delayed and accelerated our strategic planning — stress-testing our ideas and throwing into high relief the urgency of bold, innovative action, and the will to make happen what may once have seemed impossible.